RauliL/plorth/docs/api.md

   <dd>object</dd>
 </dl>

-Constructs new instance of the object and invokes it's constructor if it has one with the newly constructed object pushed into top of the stack.
+Constructs a new instance of the object and invokes its constructor if it has one with the newly constructed object pushed on top of the stack.

 Type error will be thrown if the object has no "prototype" property.